krishnanlab/PecanPy/README.md

 $ pip install -e .
 ```

-where `-e` means "editable" mode so you don't have to reinstall ever time you make changes.
+where `-e` means "editable" mode so you don't have to reinstall every time you make changes.

 PecanPy installs a command line utility `pecanpy` that can be used directly.